 Every dentist in the world agrees: Nothing replaces missing teeth better than dental implants.
 As both a general dentist and periodontist, Dr. Hoop understands this better than most.
 His extensive training makes him an expert in all aspects of implant dentistry, so whether you’re missing one tooth or need a full set of dentures, he can use this treatment to virtually turn back the clock and help you look and feel like you never experienced tooth loss in the first place.
-To learn more about implants and start getting your smile back, contact Total Dental Solutions today.
+To learn more about replacing missing teeth with dental implants in Fort Myers, FL and start getting your smile back, contact Total Dental Solutions today.

 A dental implant isn’t a prosthetic tooth, but rather a small, titanium post that is placed into the jawbone in the space left by a natural tooth.
 There, through a natural process called osseointegration, the implant actually melds with the nearby bone.
 This essentially creates a new root, which can be used to support a crown, bridge, or denture on top.

 Dental implants offer several advantages compared to traditional tooth replacement: